|

 discrimination on the basis of race, national origin, color,

+religion, sex, age, disability and reprisal.
 The EEOC is committed to the principles of equal employment

 opportunity (EEO), diversity, and inclusion.
 EEOC strives